nd93dives/activities/README.md

 To use:

-      Enter a series of frames up to 10.
+      Enter a series of frames up to 10, 2 opportunities per frame.
+The 10th frame has 3 opportunities.
       Enter x or X for a strike.
       Enter / for a spare.
       Enter 0-9 for each shot if it is not a strike or spare.